jeromeetienne/threex.objcoord/README.md

 threex.objcoord
 ===============

-threex.objcoord is a three.js module to help compute the object position in the various coordinates space.
+threex.objcoord  is a [threex game extension for three.js](http://jeromeetienne.github.io/threex/) which helps compute the object position in the various coordinates space.
 You can get ```.worldPosition``` of 3d objects, their ```.screenPosition``` or even their ```.cssPosition```!
-So you can put any domelement on a 3d object and have it follow it.
+So you can put any domElement on a 3d object and have it follow it.
 Like a name for your avatars.
+For example you can use it when you wanna display widgets or links on top of the characters in your game.

 Show Don't Tell
 ===============